Textrux/website/docs/paper.md

    }

    function parseBlock(row, col, grid) {
-     // Logic to detect neighboring filled cells and form a block }
+     // Logic to detect neighboring set cells and form a block }
    ```